No Philosophy in Action Radio on Wednesday

-On Sunday’s Philosophy in Action Radio, Greg Perkins and I will answer questions on individualism versus atomism, poor communication from the boss, visibility of disabled children, arranged marriages, and more.
-This episode of internet radio airs at 8 am PT / 9 MT / 10 CT / 11 ET on Sunday, 19 May 2013, in our live studio.
-If you miss that live broadcast, you can always listen to the podcast later.
+On Sunday’s episode of Philosophy in Action Radio, Greg Perkins and I will answer questions on the future of the United States, the value of vulnerability, cheating to get a job back, and more.
+This episode of internet radio airs at 8 am PT / 9 MT / 10 CT / 11 ET on Sunday, 27 September 2015, in our live studio.
+If you can’t listen live, you’ll find the podcast on the episode’s archive page.

 This week’s questions are: